kbat/docs/analysis/python/pyroot.md

 ## Writing a tree

-Writing a ROOT TTree in a Python session is a little convoluted, if only because you will need a C++ class to make sure that data members can be mapped, unless you are working with built-in types.
+Writing a ROOT TTree in a Python session is, like reading it, a little convoluted, if only **because you will need a C++ class to make sure that data members can be mapped, unless you are working with built-in types**.
 Here is an example for working with the latter only:

 ```python
 from ROOT import TFile, TTree